b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 >
 > *Note carefully the language of the Lord.
 He did not say, “Thus shall my church be named.”
 He said, “Thus shall my church be called.”
 Years ago, its members were cautioned by the Brethren who wrote: “We feel that some may be misled by the ==too frequent use of the term ‘Mormon Church.’==” Before any other name is considered to be a legitimate substitute, the thoughtful person might reverently consider the feelings of the Heavenly Parent who bestowed that name.*

-— [*“Thus Shall My Church Be Called”*](https://www.churchofjesuschrist.org/study/general-conference/1990/04/thus-shall-my-church-be-called?lang=eng), Elder Russell M Nelson, General Conference April 1990
+— [*“Thus Shall My Church Be Called”*](https://www.churchofjesuschrist.org/study/general-conference/1990/04/thus-shall-my-church-be-called?lang=eng), Elder Russell M Nelson, General Conference ==April== 1990

 I'd paraphrase the talk as saying “we should be more specific and deliberate about the names we use to refer to our faith.”

 I'll also observe that the document cited by Nelson describing "too frequent use of the term 'Mormon Church'" hasn't come up during my online searches.
 Maybe I didn't try hard enough, but...
 I would like to see the document and who it attributes those words do.
+The talk's in-text citation dates the document to 1982.
 Nelson was [called as an apostle in '84](https://www.churchofjesuschrist.org/learn/russell-m-nelson?lang=eng), precluding the possibility of Nelson quoting himself.

 &nbsp;